Woodland Management for Conservation

 Our own Sessile Oak woodland is an ancient woodland that has been coppiced, potentially for as long as a few hundred years.
 We know it was harvested to produce charcoal for the local gunpowder mill but neglected for many decades.

 As a small woodland and derelict coppice, we have opted out of this method of future management as a whole, instead we want to manage it as a future natural forest.
 We are therefore coppicing many individual trees to make room for those with the best potential for crown improvement and a long life.
 Basically a patchy coppice and subsequent singling of trees to create a less uniform structure to the woodland.
-Although you will see from the above multi stem structure, some are just too beautiful to loose from the singling technique.

 We are also involved with our neighbouring woodland management and will be coppicing a section in winter 2021 and therefore the whole area will benefit from different management techniques.